-Dr. Isbell investigates how global environmental changes alter plant communities and ecosystem processes.
+Dr. Isbell is the associate director of Cedar Creek Ecosystem Science Reserve and an assistant professor in the Department of Ecology, Evolution, and Behavior at the University of Minnesota Twin Cities.
+He investigates how global environmental changes alter plant communities and ecosystem processes.
 This research bridges and extends previous investigations of biodiversity–ecosystem functioning relationships, biodiversity–stability relationships, nutrient enrichment, land use changes, alternative stable states, and economic valuation of ecosystem services.
-View his profile on Google Scholar or Research Gate.
+View his profile on Google Scholar.

 Cristy is interested in understanding the mechanisms that lead to coexistence and maintain high levels of plant diversity.
 Her current research studies how soil microbial communities respond to nutrient enrichment in grasslands, as well as the role of plant-soil feedbacks in the recovery of biodiversity after perturbations.